 The hiking trails (mostly unmarked, as the paths generally follow the lake) range from very short up to long hikes of 15 miles or more.
 It’s a brief ebook, only about 40 pages long, but offers inspirational ideas for outings that celebrate this wonderful and scenic natural resource.

-After her first 1,0000-mile walk in 2009 around Lake Michigan, the author undertook a second 1,000-mile adventure, walking stretches of all five Great Lakes, culminating in her 2013 book, A 1,000-Mile Great Lakes Walk.
-In 2014, she is wrapping up a third 1,000-mile walk, focusing on exploring Great Lakes islands, with a book due out in 2015.
-She does many talks for book clubs, public libraries, and environmental groups; her website is www.LakeTrek.com.
+After her first 1,000-mile walk in 2009 around Lake Michigan, the author undertook a second 1,000-mile adventure, walking stretches of all five Great Lakes, culminating in her 2013 book, A 1,000-Mile Great Lakes Walk.
+In 2015, she published the story of her third Great Lakes adventure, A 1,000-mile Great Lakes Island Adventure.

 ABOUT THE AUTHOR